uaraven/omg/docs/omql.md

 ```

 To compile a query into a condition one must provide list of classes used in that query. `QueryCompiler` uses this
+information to build type-correct conditions, also this list used as white list for classes that can be used in the query.

+**Security notice**

+Using OMQL poses a security risk, as query execution will execute any method matching properties mentioned in the query.
+For example query `SELECT * FROM PasswdReader where file ~= 'user_name'` will look for one of following methods in `PasswdReader` class:
+ - `String file()`
+ - `String getFile()`
+ - `String isFile()`

+if any of these methods exist it will be executed.
+If this method is not a simple getter, but actually reads, for example,
+`/etc/passwd`, then this query can be used to check if login `user_name` exists on that machine.

+Given this, starting from version 0.2.0, OMQL only supports queries on classes that were explicitly registered.

+For simplicity `QueryCompiler` can register all properties' types of explicitly provided classes.
+This greatly
+simplifies usage fields of object properties in queries.

+`QueryCompiler` accepts `OmqlSettings` as last optional parameter. `OmqlSetting` can be configured for either allowing
+automatic registration of properties' types or for disabling it.
+There are two shortcut methods: `OmqlSettings.easy()`
+for simplest usage experience at the cost of security and `OmqlSettings.strict()` for maximum security with more involved
+configuration.
+Default is `OmqlSettings.strict()`.

+Classes in `java.*` packages are exempt from registration requirements.

-information to build type-correct conditions. `QueryCompiler` will register all provided classes and all return types of public methods.
-For example for classes in example below, only `Data` class has to be registered, `Subclass` class will be discovered automatically and this will allow queries on `subdata` field.
+For example for classes in example below, only `Data` class has to be registered, `Subclass` class can be discovered
+automatically and this will allow queries on `subdata` field.

 ```java
     class Subclass {